Getting it right: Planning your wheel wash based on the space available

 The problem when the wrong wheel wash solution is installed

-“The wheel wash has either been installed far too far away from the site egress points that vehicles end up still spreading mud onto roads.
-That’s a bit like having to step through a puddle to get into your house after you’ve already wiped your feet on the doormat.”
+For instance, if the wheel wash is positioned too far from the site egress points, vehicles may still spread mud onto the roads, rendering the system ineffective.
+This is akin to having to step through a puddle to enter your home, even after wiping your feet on the doormat.

 A custom-built wheel wash solution